 Lawrence students apply to the occupational therapy program of the School of Medicine at Washington University during the fall of the junior year and must meet the entrance requirements established by the occupational therapy program.
 The Washington University School of Medicine is one of the finest in the country, and the occupational therapy program is competitive.
 A 3.250 Lawrence grade-point average is a minimum requirement but does not guarantee admission.
 Students who are admitted may apply for financial aid provided by Washington University.

 To complete the occupational therapy program, students must complete 162 units at Lawrence, meet general education requirements, and fulfill all requirements for a Lawrence major.
-Students also must fulfill the prerequisite course requirements for occupational therapy as follows: BIOL 130, 150, and 242; one additional biology course (6 units) numbered 200 or above; one additional science course (6 units) chosen from physics, chemistry, biology, or neuroscience; PSYC 250 and 260; one course (6 units) chosen from among PHIL 100, PHIL 120, PHIL 320, PHIL 440, or ECON 290; two additional courses (12 units) chosen from the social sciences; and STAT 107.
+Students also must fulfill the prerequisite course requirements for occupational therapy as follows: BIOL 130, 150, and 242; one additional biology course (6 units) numbered 200 or above; one additional science course (6 units) chosen from physics, chemistry, biology, or neuroscience; PSYC 250 and 260; one course (6 units) chosen from among PHIL 100, PHIL 120, PHIL 320, PHIL 440, or ECON 290; two additional courses (12 units) chosen from the social sciences; STAT 107 and a minimum of 30 in-person hours of occupational therapy-related experience or observation.
 Completing Lawrence requirements and the prerequisite requirements will require careful planning, which must begin early in the Lawrence career.
 Students interested in this program should talk with their faculty advisors not later than the beginning of the sophomore year.
 Students should coordinate their plans with the program advisor as well.

 More detailed information about the program, requirements for admission, and how to apply can be found at https://www.ot.wustl.edu/education/masters-msot-131.